 A password manager keeps all your login credentials (username, password, favorite color, whatever) encrypted and safe from prying eyes.
 This has several advantages for you.
 You only have to remember one password–the master password for your password manager.
 Because NordPass (or whichever manager you decide to use) remembers the passwords for you, you can use stronger passwords that are harder to hack.
 You can also have a different password for every account.

 Unlike you and I, your password manager can remember hundreds of passwords without working up a sweat (not that computers sweat, but you know what I mean).
-Rumor has it that the single biggest reason that accounts get hacked is because the owner used the same password for all their accounts.
+Rumor has it that the single biggest reason that accounts get hacked is that the owner used the same password for all their accounts.

 Are password managers safe?